-You qualify for the plan if you meet one of the following requirements:
+You qualify for the plan if you meet any of the following requirements:

 - Are age 65 or older